 Money issues cause more divorce and relationship stress than infidelity.
 Money may not buy love but it can end your relationship.
-Try our free money advice line for some solutions to your money problems.
+Check out our money advice page for some solutions to your money problems.

 Couples who talk about money are twice as likely to rate their relationships as excellent but those who have financial problems are more likely to divorce sooner than those who do not.